Riemst/NS-Scripts/README.md

 ***_S4 Banner.xcf***

 Paste the same layer from the first file into this file and align it centered and bottom.
+Save as png and upload as banner.
 If you're only creating a banner, set the banner mask layer visible and on top.
 The area between the two black blocks will be visible on your card.

 ***_S4 color palette***